tomwechsler/Microsoft_Identity_Access_Administrator/README.md

-# Microsoft Identity Access Administrator (SC-300)!
+# Microsoft Identity Access Administrator!
-This repo is about Microsoft Cloud identity and access.
+This repo is about Microsoft Cloud identity and access (SC-300).